chasingmaxwell/posts/Getting_Started_With_Meteor.md

 ##Installing Meteor
 ###Linux/OSX
-It's very simple on a unix-based operating system.
+Installing Meteor on a unix-based operating system is very simple.
 Run this code in your command prompt:

 ```curl https://install.meteor.com | /bin/sh```